onlinews/online_ws/docs/index.md

 # A short introductory read
 Before embarking on the chapters in this resource, we recommend reading this [short introductory paper](https://doi.org/10.31234/osf.io/tr76d) ([Sauter, Draschkow, & Mack, 2020](https://doi.org/10.31234/osf.io/tr76d)).
 We hope that this will provide a brief overview of basic concepts, as well as outline the different software solutions available to researchers.

-For ease of reading, we have embedded it into this landing page.

 <!DOCTYPE html>
 <html>
     <body>